xrdocs/ncs5500/_tutorials/introducing-400ge-on-ncs5500-series.md

 | 200G | Can’t be 2x 100G |
 | 100G | 100G / 40G |

 If you use only QSFP56-DD, only 18 ports can be populated, hence the line card name: 18DD-SE.
-Also on the front plate, you can see in blue the ports that can be used with 400GE optics.
+Also, on the front plate, you can see in blue the ports that can be used with 400GE optics.

 We will add more details on these subtleties in the next months while we are getting closer to IOS XR 7.0.2 release date.